jwendl/jwendl.github.io/_posts/2017-08-20-create-format-map-drive-on-managed-disks.md

  - windows
  - containers
 ---
-# Create and Format a Disk in a Windows Container

 If you find yourself working with Windows Containers, there might be a need to utilize data drives etc from Managed Disks.

 In order to support this, we can leverage PowerShell to run a few management tasks from an Azure Resource Management template.